apache/hertzbeat/README.md

 ## 🐕 Quick Start

-- If you prefer to use HertzBeat directly without deploying it, we provide SAAS Monitoring Cloud-TanCloud, **[Log In For Free](https://console.tancloud.cn)**.
 - If you wish to deploy HertzBeat locally, please refer to the following Deployment Documentation for instructions.

 ### 🍞 Install HertzBeat